|Course Length:||3 Years Full-Time, 6 Years Part-Time|

 In Year 1 you will acquire a foundation knowledge of the nature, meaning and history of drama and theatre.
 You will develop the practical techniques and skills of the drama and theatre practitioner.

 In Year 2 you will develop your knowledge and understanding of key practitioners and movements in the modern era, and engage with important ideas about the history, politics, and culture of modern drama.
-Your compulsory modules in the study and making of modern theatre are complemented with optional opportunities to explore acting, directing, writing, musical theatre, circus arts and technical theatre, as well as community drama and applied theatre practice.
+Your compulsory modules in the study and making of modern theatre are complemented with optional opportunities to explore acting, directing, writing and technical theatre, as well as community drama and applied theatre practice.

 In Year 3 you will advance your knowledge and understanding of contemporary dramatic and theatrical practice, and will be expected to undertake increasingly independent work, developing particular practical and theoretical specialisms.
 Compulsory modules examine current theoretical work in the field of drama, and the embodiment of practical skills and ideas in a contemporary ensemble production working alongside professional practitioners.
 You will also undertake an independent drama dissertation project.
-Your compulsory modules are complemented by advanced optional opportunities to deepen your experience in acting, directing, writing, musical theatre, circus arts and technical theatre, as well as educational drama and applied theatre practice.
+Your compulsory modules are complemented by advanced optional opportunities to deepen your experience in acting, directing, writing and technical theatre, as well as educational drama and applied theatre practice.

 How will I study?

 Through a wide range of formal lectures and seminars, practical workshop classes, production projects, independent ensemble work and personal research, you will acquire critical and creative skills which will be of use in a wide range of future careers.
 Alongside your study programme, you will maintain personal reflective journals and prepare practice CVs for employment.